Microsoft Office Macro Security

 - Adversaries have been observed using social engineering techniques to entice users into executing malicious macros in Microsoft Office files.
 The purpose of these malicious macros can range from cybercrime to more sophisticated exploitation attempts.

-- By understanding the business requirements for the use of macros, and applying the recommendations in this document, organisations can effectively manage the risk of allowing macros in their environments.
+- By understanding the business requirements for the use of macros, and applying the recommendations in this document, organisations can effectively manage the risk of allowing macros in their IT environments.

 What are macros?